-The cross stands as the definitive point of history, but the Church is in danger of so trivializing the notion of sin that the cross of Christ loses its meaning.
-Using the example of the Apostle Paul, Alistair Begg explains that pastors must preach Christ and Him crucified at every opportunity.
-The Gospel, in all of its fullness, provides the only remedy for our greatest need: forgiveness and reconciliation to a holy God.
+The cross stands as the turning point of history.
+The church, however, is in danger of so trivializing the notion of sin that the cross of Christ loses its meaning.
+Looking to the example of the apostle Paul, Alistair Begg explains that pastors must preach Christ and Him crucified at every opportunity.
+The Gospel in all of its fullness provides the only remedy for our greatest need: forgiveness and reconciliation to a holy God.

 Sermon Transcript: Print